-100 Are non-federal funds being properly allocated to account for YES NC 109. the difference of offering all meals to students at no charge and the Federal reimbursement? omm nents: 110.
-What procedures are used to apply the established ISPs to the cur. claims for reimbursement?
+109. Are non-federal funds being properly allocated to account for YES NC 109. the difference of offering all meals to students at no charge and the Federal reimbursement? omm nents: 10.
+What procedures are used to apply the established ISPs to the cur claims for reimbursement?
 (Documentation supporting established corresponding claiming percentages will be verified during complete.)
-Review Assessment Tool) If applicable, were adjustments made to the ISP and corresponding claiming percentages in the current SY?
+Review Assessment Tool) etion of the OII-SIU If applicable, were adjustments made to the ISP and corresponding g claiming percentages in the current SY?
 If yes, describe the procedure used I for the adju ustmen omm nents: For Provision 1 ONLY Not applicable (if no schools in the SFA operate Provision 1, skip th is page) 111.
 Are all households provided meal applications and allowed to YES NO apply for meal benefits each school year?